MolSSI-BSE/basis_set_exchange/doc/conversion.rst

 About conversion
 ----------------

-This library (and command-line interface) hsa functionality for converting basis sets from one format to another.
+This library (and command-line interface) has functionality for converting basis sets from one format to another.

 If you have a file that does not convert properly, open an issue